OpenBankProject/OBP-JVM/README.md

 protected abstract String getPrivateBank(String payload, Decoder.Request r, Encoder e);
 ```

-The first argument **payload** is the verbatim request as taken from the request.
+The first argument **payload** is the verbatim request as taken from the message.
 It is not needed for the response but it has one important use:
 Pass it on to the APIs you are calling to document the origin of the call.